Korean or Japanese: Which One to Learn?

 In contrast, Korean has a more complex sound system with more consonant clusters and unique vowel sounds.

 Both languages may introduce new concepts and words unfamiliar to English speakers.
-But Korean is like other languages in the region, such as Mandarin, which may aid in learning related terms.
+However, Korean is like other languages in the region, such as Mandarin, which may aid in learning related terms.

 Opinions on which language is easier to learn can differ from person to person.
 Some people prefer Korean because of its intuitive grammar, while others like its simple writing.

-Your learning experience for any language will be affected by your willingness to learn, commitment, and language immersion through practice.
+Your learning experience for any language will be affected by your willingness to learn, commitment, and immersion in the language through practice.

 Final Words — Korean Vs. Japanese